fatemeh-babatabar/SyntaxAnalysis-SemanticAnalysis-compiler/README.md

 # BNF

-The bnf structure of the Tslang language :
+The bnf structure of the Tslang language (This grammar is ambiguous) :
-     notice : This grammar is ambiguous

       prog ::=    func | func prog
       func ::=    type iden ( flist ) { body } |